awesomemotive/google-analytics-for-wordpress/readme.txt

 - Tweak: Fixed "you you" typo on the Reports page notice.
 - Tweak: On the overview report the indicator icon colors for bounce rate have been flipped to more accurately describe the impact (ie green = bounce rate going down = good).
 - Fixed: Undefined $tracking variable error.
-- Fixed: Better type checking before converting number strings to human readable dates on reprots.
+- Fixed: Better type checking before converting number strings to human readable dates on reports.
 - Fixed: If GA didn't load and link tracking was enabled, an undefined Javascript error could occur if the fallback object didn't get set (edgecase).

 = 7.0.5: April 9, 2018 =